 Step 5: Consider Master's Qualification

-By undergoing a master’s program in Industrial Engineering, you gain a comprehensive engineering and business skillset in manufacturing and advanced manufacturing technologies, system simulation, and business management.
+When studying a master's program in Industrial Engineering, you gain a comprehensive engineering and business skillset in manufacturing and advanced manufacturing technologies, system simulation, and business management.

 Course Name: Master of Industrial Engineering